-A web hosting is where people store the content and files of their website.
+Web hosting is where people store the content and files of their websites.

-When a visitor tries to access your website by typing your web address (or domain name), then they’ll be directed to your website files stored on your web hosting server.
+When a visitor tries to access your website by typing in your web address (domain name), then they’ll be directed to the website files stored on your web hosting server.

-Oftentimes, the term web hosting refers to the company that rent out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.
+Oftentimes, the term web hosting refers to the company that rents out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.

 Domain Name vs. Web Hosting; How are They Related?

 A good way to understand the difference between the two is to think of them this way: if the domain name’s the address of your house, then web hosting is the actual house that the address points to.